nosportugal/faast-foundations/09_design_patterns/README.md

 The Strategy pattern is a great way to reduce coupling and separate business rules from code logic.

-This video covers the Strategy pattern, but also looks at a few varieties of the pattern using Python features such as Protocol classes, dataclasses, the _call_ dunder method, and closures.
+This video covers the Strategy pattern, but also looks at a few varieties of the pattern using Python features such as Protocol classes, `dataclasses`, the _call_ dunder method, and closures.
 The author also answers a lot of questions in the comments.

 After this video, you should be able to:

-- Apply the pattern using both Protocol and dataclasses
+- Apply the pattern using both Protocol and `dataclasses`

 ## Adapter Pattern (0:23)